T-ROY77/CS123A-Pairwise-Alignment/README.md

 The tool will first print the sequences currently loaded.
 If no sequences are loaded, they will prompt the user to enter sequences
 The tool will prompt user with multiple options:

 1. Enter new query sequences
 -The tool will ask for a name for the first sequence.
 Pressing enter with nothing typed will set the name to "Sequence 1:"
 -The tool will ask for the first sequence.
 The sequence may only include alphabet letters excluding o, u, and j, as there are not amino acids associated with them
 -The tool will ask for a name for the second sequence.
 Pressing enter with nothing typed will set the name to "Sequence 2:"
 -The tool will ask for the second sequence
--If both sequences are valid, they will show in the sequences field.
+-If both sequences are valid, they will show in the sequences field

 2. Enter new query sequences with filepath
 -The tool supports filepath input for query sequences